andrewsteckley/Z01-SOM_Histocrypt_24/Response_to_Reviewer_Comments.md

 on the fact that the vast majority of the figures depicted are women.
 This is an interesting hypothesis in itself, and probably deserves its own analysis, but the argument is speculative and undeveloped.
-So alluding to it, particularly without clarity or explanation, still seemed an unnecessary distraction.
+So alluding to it, particularly without clarity or explanation, still seemed an unnecessary and out of scope.

 </ul>